 - Children to make their sandwiches by following their plan and evaluating as it they go along to make necessary changes. - Children need to follow basic hygiene standards hands washed, hair up, jewelry off, aprons on (if available), work spaces cleared and using plates or chopping boards if available/ necessary. - Children to consider the appeal of their sandwich, how will they present it?
-Cut in half, cut in triangles, stacked on top of each other etc. - Children to be involved in the cooking/heating process.
-They should identify the changes that happen when exposed to heat. - Resilience during the entire making process, we discuss keeping on trying and never giving up even if the task gets tricky.
+Cut in half, cut in triangles, stacked on top of each other etc. - Resilience during the entire making process, we discuss keeping on trying and never giving up even if the task gets tricky.